Injuries and Safety

 Spotting is a vital for safety during many weight lifting exercises.
 A spotter is an extra person who helps the lifter maintain safety during the exercise.

 You should always use a spotter if you are performing a weight lifting exercise that requires a weight to be passed over your head.
+Many free weight exercises are safer with a spotter on hand.

 It is also a good idea to use a spotter for any heavy lift.
 You never know when you may run into difficulties and need help returning the weight to the stack.